docarray/docarray/docs/fundamentals/documentarray/index.md

 (documentarray)=
 # DocumentArray

-This is a Document, we already know it can be a mix in data types and nested in structure.
+This is a Document, we already know it can be a mix in data types and nested in structure:

 ```{figure} images/docarray-single.svg
 :width: 30%
 ```

-This is a DocumentArray.
+This is a DocumentArray:

 ```{figure} images/docarray-array.svg
 :width: 80%